gpbl/isomorphic500/README.md

 - code in ES6 with [6to5](http://6to5.org)
 - [react-hot-loader](https://github.com/gaearon/react-hot-loader)
-- Sass, with CSS hot-reload
+- Sass with CSS hot-reload
+- notification on compile errors
-- no gulp
+- no gulp/grunt

 #### Deploy